3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 If you want to avoid public transport, you can rent a car.
 Although traffic in Palermo can be bad and the drivers aren’t much better, so bear this in mind when weighing up your choices!

 I would say 3 days in Palermo is the ideal amount of time to spend in the city.
-I was there for four days, and I was struggling for things to do by the end of my trip.
+I was there for four days, and I was struggling with things to do by the end of my trip.

 However, Palermo is a great city, and is an ideal place to go for a short break or as a gateway to the rest of Sicily!